redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/readme.md

-# Ansible Workshop - Smart Management Automation
+# Automated Smart Management Workshop

 In this workshop you will learn how to get the most from using both Red Hat Smart Management and the Ansible Automation Platform.